etnt/mfl/README.md

   -k, --ski             Execute using SKI combinator machine -a, --ast             Execute using AST interpreter -g, --gmachine        Execute using G-machine
+  -l, --llvm            Generate LLVM IR and compile to binary code
 ```

 Note: The SKI and G-machine backends are not working atm.